juddydev/scrypto-advanced-staking/README.md

 __DISCLAIMER__: THIS PACKAGE HAS NOT BEEN TESTED YET.
 USE ONLY FOR INSPIRATION NOW.

 # Overview
 This package enables advanced staking of resources.
-Staking rewards are distributed periodically.
 This is done by staking tokens to a Staking ID.
 This ID records how many tokens are staked, and whether they are locked.
 By showing this ID, users can stake, unstake, lock their tokens and claim staking rewards.
+Assignment of rewards is done periodically.

 ### Advantages
 The 3 main advantages over simple OneResourcePool staking that are accomplished are: